Xon77/Live4Bubbles/README.md

 ### 1️⃣ Download *Live 4 Bubbles*

 Download the *Live 4 Bubbles* repository to your local machine.
-You can also clone with GIT in your terminal:
+You can also clone it with GIT in your terminal:

 ```bash
 git clone https://github.com/Xon77/Live4Bubbles.git